 - When the system is in on-axis mode, the red glow of the fundus can make it difficult to visualize the aiming beams.
 If you are confident that you are not near any structures i.e. retina is not in focus, it is ok to fire on the floater after you have gained more experience.
 You can also place the system in off-axis mode to reduce the amount of the red glow to allow for increased contrast, which can help to visualize the aiming beams and the floaters.

-- The vitreous strand/opacity may be seen to move or become mobile during Laser Floater Removal due to the shock wave introduced with each shot fired.
+- The vitreous strand/opacity may be seen to move or become mobile during Laser Floater Treatment due to the shock wave introduced with each shot fired.
 When firing directly at a mobile floater, always wait for it to settle into position before continuing with treatment.
 This avoids unnecessary energy delivery into the eye.

 - In the presence of multiple floaters, commence treatment anteriorly and proceed inwards.
 This will enable you to first remove those vitreous floaters that may impede your vision of the posterior structures.
 Likewise, try and treat from the top down as gas bubbles may impede vision of higher floaters if the lower ones are treated first.
 Although, it is important to treat the floaters that are easiest to see first.